cboettig/ews-review/manuscript.md

 Saddle nodes are only one of a variety of bifurcations which can cause rapid changes in system dynamics.
 Other bifurcations can cause long-term changes in system dynamics without a gradual pass through a state with zero eigenvalue, and therefore, not exhibit CSD.
+Many of these examples can in fact show patterns in typical early warning indicator variables such as variance or autocorrelation that are completely opposite to the patterns seen above.

 These are some of the most problematic cases, because they represent disruptive but potentially avoidable events, but would not be detected by using CSD as an early warning signals.

+*** Makes it sound like chaos is the only example.
+Chaos is dismissed by most ecologists as irrelevant, lacking evidence in most natural systems***

 One class of bifurcations in which we would not expect to see CSD prior to regime shift are sometimes known as *crises*.
 Crises are sudden changes in the dynamics of chaotic attractors that occur in response to small changes in parameters [@Grebogi1983].
-Chaotic attractors are features of many ecological models [@Hastings1993], and chaotic behavior has been shown in some ecological systems [@Constantino1997]
+Chaotic attractors are features of many ecological models [@Hastings1993], and chaotic behavior has been shown in some ecological systems [@Constantino1997].
+Examples are not restricted to chaotic dynamics.
+Decreasing variance is observed before a sudden transition following a Hopf bifurcation in @Schreiber2008.

 @Hastings2010 examined a continuous model of a stochastic three-species food chain where all species migrate between six patches.
 When environemental